garciart/network-automation/README.md

 sudo systemctl restart network # Check your OS; may use service networking restart
 ```

-## P.S. -
+## Post Script:

 As I stated before, when you installed GNS3 with my script, it added an interactive, executable script named ["gns3_run"](gns3_run "Automated GNS3 configuration and executable") to the ```/usr/bin``` folder.
-Now that you have learned how to set up the network environment for GNS3 manually, I recommend you use the script from now on to run GNS3.
-Simply type in ```gns3_run``` in a Terminal, and select the isolated Ethernet interface; enter your password, if prompted.
-Do not run as ```sudo```, or GNS3 will incorrectly use the ```root``` directories, instead of the user directories:
+Now that you have learned how to set up the network environment for GNS3 manually, I recommend you use ["gns3_run"](gns3_run "Automated GNS3 configuration and executable") from now on to start GNS3.
+Simply type in ```gns3_run``` in a Terminal, and select the isolated Ethernet interface; enter your password, if prompted:

 ```
 Setting up GNS3...